oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  - JADN in native JSON format can be readily processed by common JSON tooling.
- - JADN in table style presentation is often used in specifications (e.g., as property tables such as are found in the body of this specification).
+ - JADN in table style presentation is often used in specifications (e.g., as property tables such as are commonly found in specifications).
  - JADN presented in entity relationship diagrams aids with visualization of an information model.
  - JADN in JIDL format, a simple text structure, is easy to edit,